Department of Sociology and Social Services

 Graduate Advisor: Patricia Jennings

-The Department is not accepting applications for the M.A. in Sociology.
+At this time, the Department is not accepting applications for the M.A. in Sociology.
 Please consult the Department for any changes.

 The Department of Sociology and Social Services offers graduate study leading to the degree of Master of Arts in Sociology with a capstone examination.
 The candidate is responsible for the fulfillment of the general requirements stated in this catalog as well as the specific requirements of the department stated below.